-Children/Teens ages 11-14 are in the process of learning how to read larger, more complicated texts and extracting meaning from them.
-Teens ages 13-14 are required in school to begin to think abstractly about their reading and to decipher metaphors, symbols, and cultural themes.
+Children/teens ages 11-14 are in the process of learning how to read larger, more complicated texts and extracting meaning from them.
+Children/teens ages 13-14 are required in school to begin to think abstractly about their reading and to decipher metaphors, symbols, and cultural themes.
 All children/teens can establish critical learning habits through reading that will extend throughout their school years.
-Reading is best learned snuggled up next to parents, grandparents, and other loved ones.
+Reading is learned best snuggled up next to parents, grandparents, and other loved ones.
 In fact, the single most important activity for building skills essential for reading success appears to be reading aloud to children.4

 As children/teens get older and become more competent readers, parents tend to stop reading aloud.
 However, even high school students (and adults) benefit from collaborative reading or reading aloud.
 In reading together, you are deepening your caring connection (relationship skills).
 You and your child/teen gain insight into the characters’ inner lives – thoughts and feelings – in a way that no other source can allow you access (social awareness).
 And, with that exploration of others’ experiences, you learn more about who you are (self-awareness) and what you value (responsible decision making).

-Yet, we all face challenges when it comes to establishing a daily reading routine with our children/teens.
+Yet, anyone can face challenges when it comes to establishing a daily reading routine.
 Families today are busier than ever with more demands on their time.

-Our children/teens are highly entertained and stimulated by screens and the many worlds they can fly quickly in and out of through gaming, YouTube, and more.
+Children/teens are highly entertained and stimulated by technology.
 So, it may take a bit more encouragement than past generations to start reading.
 But, once you get into a routine and make it a joyful experience, it can enrich your family life and deepen your intimacy all the while you are promoting valuable skills for school and life success.
-The steps below include specific, practical strategies along with effective conversation starters to support family reading in cooperative ways without a daily struggle.
+The steps below include specific, practical strategies along with effective conversation starters to support family reading in cooperative ways.

 Becoming intentional about a daily reading routine, looking for ways to incorporate reading into your family times spent together, and considering the quality of the experience of how you read together can all contribute to a child’s/teen’s development.